Christmas Speech Therapy Activities

 - Christmas trees/pine trees

 Christmas Speech Therapy Activities:

-Any craft can be made in to a rich language experience.
+Any craft can be made into a rich language experience.
 (Tip – choose something that is not too challenging for your students so they can focus on the language.)
-Pinterest is full great ideas!

 When I worked with students in a substantially separate classroom setting, I found that a lot of crafts were too hard due to challenges with fine motor skills.
 Gluing with glue sticks was a task that these students were successful with.
-This Roll-a-Reindeer craft uses gluing and a simple dice game to incorporate early social skills (turn taking, passing the dice, talking to a group).
+This Roll-a-Reindeer craft uses gluing and a simple dice game to incorporate early social skills (turn-taking, passing the dice, and speaking to a group).